-What is an octane rating?
+What is a fuel octane rating?

 A rating of fuel which measures its resistance to pre-detonate (create engine knock).
 The higher the octane number the more resistance the fuel is to creating pre-detonation.
-Or in other terms, the octane rating is a way to control the burn of the fuel for different engine compressions to prevent uncontrolled detonation.
+Or in other terms, the fuel octane rating is a way to control the burn of the fuel for different engine compressions to prevent uncontrolled detonation.

 What is pre-detonation / engine knock?

 On a typical 4 stroke engine cycle, during the compression stroke, the piston is moving up, compressing the air and fuel mixture.
 Just before the piston reaches the top of the compression stroke the spark plug will ignite the air-fuel mixture, creating an explosion which then pushes the piston downwards.
 This is driving force downwards is the power stroke which creates power.
-This power turns the crank and through the drive line will be sent to your vehicle's wheels.
+This power turns the crank and through the driveline will be sent to your vehicle's wheels.

 Pre-detonation or engine knock occurs when the piston is compressing the air/fuel mixture and the temperature gets so hot the air/fuel mixture pre detonates on its own before the spark plug fires.
 This creates an audible noise called engine knock.